Red Hook Container Terminal

 There are two active container cranes along 2,080 feet berth, 3,140 feet of breakbulk berth space, two major bulk-handling yards, and approximately 400,000 square feet of warehouse.
 In October 2011 the PANYNJ took over operations at the site.
 In 2011, the terminal handled 110,000 containers.
-Red Hook Container Terminal LLC operates the terminal on the Port Authority's behalf in an agreement set to end in 2018.
-Nearly all labor on the terminal is supplied by Local 1814 of the International Longshoremans Association union.
+Red Hook Container Terminal LLC operates the terminal in an agreement made in 2011 with the Port Authority when it had control over the facility.
+In May 2024, the Port Authority transferred ownership of the terminal to the New York City government.